dr497/help-center/content/solible/redeem/_index.en.md

 keywords: ["redeem", "nft", "solible", "NFT"]
 ---

-To redeem an item, access its auction page.
-In this article we’ll use the [Serum Ledger Nano X](https://solible.com/#/trade/327ubUZkUUAEdeWvyQYh1Ycs9mt6yDnt7jDAW47U3krw) as an example.
+To redeem an item, you will have to access the auction page.
+Here, we will use the Serum Ledger Nano X as an example.

 ![redeem-1](redeem-1.png)

-First, you will need to connect your wallet that is holding the token.
-Once you have connected, the **Redeem button** will get enabled.
+When you have connected a wallet that holds the NFT, the **Redeem** button will be enabled.
+Proceed to click on it and fill in your delivery information in the pop-up.

 ![redeem-2](redeem-2.png)

-Proceed to fill in your delivery information in the pop up forms then submit.
+Lastly, you will have to approve the transaction after submitting your details - once this transaction is approved it will mean that the NFT has been redeemed!
+Once confirmed Bonfida will ship out the item and send out a confirmation email within 24 Hours for your NFT redemption.

 ![redeem-3](redeem-3.png)

 ![redeem-4](redeem-4.png)

-Finally, approve the transaction, once the transaction is confirmed it means you have successfully redeemed the NFT.
-Now you just have to wait for it to be mailed to your door.
-You will receive a confirmation email in the 24 hour after redeeming your NFT.